Skip to main contentScroll Top

 It's such a beautiful party, I've been attending it in Chiang Mai for 2 years now and it's really great!
 Less entertainment this year but a real treat.
 And associated with the Yi Peng it's even more beautiful.
 Despite everything the evening was festive, in Chiang Mai anyway 🙂

-Hello and thanks for this information!!!
-We have a doubt.. do you know where exactly they celebrate Loy Khratong in Laos??
-Thank you for sending us some "light" on this subject 😉
+Hi and thanks for this information!
+We have a question... do you know exactly where they celebrate Loy Khratong in Laos?
+Thanks for shedding some light on this! 😉

-Hello Romain, I can't find the date of the Mae Hong Song festival in December 2019, it's never easy to get, last year I missed it by 2 days.
-It's a somewhat confidential festival mostly attended by locals, very pleasant.
-If you can find it for me?
+Hello Romain, I'm having trouble finding the dates for the Mae Hong Song Festival in December 2019.
+It's never easy to get the information; last year I missed it by just two days.
+It's a relatively unknown festival, mainly attended by locals, and very enjoyable.
+If you could help me find it, I'd be very grateful.
 Thank you.
-Kind regards.
+Best regards.

 Christian .B.